 31. SEVERABILITY.
 If any provision of this Agreement shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from this Agreement and shall not affect the validity and enforceability of any remaining provisions which shall continue in full force and effect.

 32. ASSIGNMENT.
-You shall not, without the prior written consent of Quixel, assign, transfer, charge, sub-contract, license or deal in any other manner with all or any of Your rights or obligations under this AgreementEULA.
-Quixel may at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this AgreementEULA without notice to you.
+You shall not, without the prior written consent of Quixel, assign, transfer, charge, sub-contract, license or deal in any other manner with all or any of Your rights or obligations under this Agreement.
+Quixel may at any time assign, transfer, charge, sub-contract or deal in any other manner with all or any of its rights or obligations under this Agreement without notice to you.

 33. NO PARTNERSHIP.
 This Agreement does not constitute and shall not be construed as constituting a partnership or joint venture between Quixel and you.
-Neither party hereto shall have any right to obligate or bind the other party in any manner whatsoever, andNeither party hereto shall have any right to obligate or bind the other party in any manner whatsoever, nor nothing herein contained shall give, or is intended to give, any rights of any kind to any third persons.
+Neither party hereto shall have any right to obligate or bind the other party in any manner whatsoever, nor nothing herein contained shall give, or is intended to give, any rights of any kind to any third persons.

 34. CREDITS IN THE PRODUCTS.
-You shall use best efforts to include Quixel’s logo and credits in the Product, PR materials etc, for example: "Uses Megascans (TM), Copyright (c) - 20182017 Quixel AB".
+You shall use best efforts to include Quixel’s logo and credits in the Product, PR materials etc, for example: "Uses Megascans (TM), Copyright (c) - 2018 Quixel AB".
 Current versions of Quixel’s logotype, credit terms etc. can be found at http://quixel.se/megascans/presskit/Megascans_Press_Kit.zip.